SahalShaParveen/mqtt-iot-platform/README.md

 * creates and enables the required systemd services
 * starts Mosquitto and all project services

-No manual configuration on the Raspberry Pi is required beyond editing configuration files (for example MQTT server addresses or Wi-Fi credentials where appropriate).
+No manual configuration on the Raspberry Pi is required other than editing configuration files (for example MQTT server addresses or Wi-Fi credentials).

-On the ESP32 (if using given code), add a file named `secrets.h` using the `secrets_template.h` provided as a reference, to store wifi ssid, password and the pi's IP address.
+On the ESP32 (if using the given code), add a file named `secrets.h` using the `secrets_template.h` provided as a reference, to store wifi ssid, password and the pi's IP address.
 Using `<piUsername>.local` is suggested instead of actual ip address.

 ## Running